Are you barely making ends meet and you’re worried about the expense of disposable diapers?

 If cloth diapering was like it was during my mom’s generation, I’d say all the benefits of doing it would solely be for children.

-There are less leaks than there used to be.
+- There are fewer leaks than there used to be.

-You don’t have to perform any hard to do folding, unless you really want to show off to the other parents in your life.
+- You don’t have to perform any hard to do the folding, unless you really want to show off to the other parents in your life.

 8. Cloth Diapers Have Multiple Uses